SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 * email results to requester

 ## Contacts
-Contact leaderboard@speechio.ai if you have further inqueires.
+Contact leaderboard@speechio.ai if you have further inquiries.